 The pain commonly associated with MTP Synovitis is typically described as a sharp or aching pain located directly in the ball of the foot, centered at the bottom of the second toe.
-This type of pain is typically a strong indication that the bones located in this area (referred to as the proximal phalanx) are starting to separate itself from the metatarsal — the long bone of the foot.
+This type of pain is typically a strong indication that the bones located in this area (referred to as the proximal phalanx) are starting to separate from the metatarsal (the long bone of the foot).

 In most cases, MTP Synovitis is caused due to an increase of stress on the metatarsophalangeal joint located at the base of the toe.
 This stress causes inflammation and decay of the ligaments and tissues which hold the joint together.
-The root of this increase of stress is typically equated to activities that cause a high amount of pressure on the ball of the foot.
-Activities like squatting, using an elliptical or stair-climbing machine, or even climbing a ladder are all proponents of this stress.
+The root of this increase in stress is typically activities that cause a high amount of pressure on the ball of the foot.
+These activities can include squatting, using an elliptical or stair-climbing machine, or even climbing a ladder.

 In some cases, wearing high-heeled shoes, bunions, an abnormally high arch or the long second toe, or even rheumatoid arthritis can also cause high amounts of harmful stress.